Oelwein Fire Department

 The two main fund raisers hosted every year are the Fathers Day Omelet breakfast hosted on Fathers Day, and the spaghetti supper held on Saturday at the end of Fire Prevention week.
 The money made from the fund raisers is used to purchase fire and rescue equipment only.

-Open Burning in Oelwein is now closed.
+Open Burning in Oelwein is from:

 Open burning is only permitted in Oelwein during announced times.
 This is restricted to vegetation that grows on your property and only occurs in the spring and fall.
 Please check this website or call the Oelwein Fire Department at 319-283-5722 for the dates of open burning.